easypropertylistings/epl-xml-csv-listing-import/readme.txt

 = 1.0.4 December 22, 2015 =

-* New: Added translation files.
+* New: Added translation files and set textdomain to strings.
+* New: Added WP All Import notice if not activated.
-* Tweak: Log entry wording.
+* Tweak: Log entry wording adjusted and translation strings added.
 * Fix: Additional plugin loading order tweaks made.
+* Tweak

 = 1.0.3 December 19, 2015 =